cocos-creator/docs-3d-deprecated/en/editor/publish/publish-alipay-mini-game.md

 # Publishing to Alipay Mini Games

-> **Note**: Some platforms only have Chinese documentation available when visiting the platforms website.
+> **Note**: some platforms only have Chinese documentation available when visiting the platforms website.
 It may be necessary to use Google Translate in-order to review the documentation.

 **Cocos Creator** officially supports the release of games to the **Alipay Mini Games**.